Cookies on this website

 Experience & interests

-Inès is passionate about women's health and cancer care provision, intrigued about the place financial inclusion can play to improve health access and usage for women and excited about increasing access to surgical services for the under-served.
+Inès is passionate about women's health and cancer care provision and excited about increasing access to surgical services for the under-served.

 Prior to joining Oxford as a research student, Inès was reading medicine at the University of Exeter while working full time for the World Bank Service Delivery & Innovation team.
 There she provided technical assistance to francophone countries (Chad, Niger, Cote d'Ivoire and the Democratic Republic of Congo) on matters related to their maternal, newborn, and child health's portfolio.

-Alongside her DPhil, Inès continues to work for the World Bank and currently provides technical assistance to various teams on projects related to gynaecological cancers, maternal health and infectious diseases in lower-and middle income countries.
+Alongside her DPhil, Inès continues to work for the World Bank and currently provides technical assistance to various teams on projects related to gynaecological cancers and maternal health in lower-and middle income countries.

 A keen educator, Inès has held a teaching position at the University of Exeter Medical School and currently teaches at UCL Global Business School for Health.
 She has also been invited to deliver guest lectures, more recently at St George University of London.